jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 ### 1st Big then Small

-`<< simplify >>`

-The ordering in the namespace seems arbitrary.
-But it may helps us to 'scramble' the namespace elements wisely, so that it goes from one level of detail to the next.
-What happened here is an attempt to is organize things into bigger and smaller chunks.
-The split up per company may be the largest concern, while the second most important concern is the split up into main software layers (`Data`, `Business`, `Presentation`, etc.) A functional domain (`Calendar`, `Ordering`) is a larger concern than the specific technology used (e.g. `NHibernate`, `Mvc`).
+The ordering in the namespace may seem arbitrary.
+But what happened here is an attempt to is organize things into bigger and smaller chunks.

+The split up per company may be the largest concern, while concern of secondary importance is the split up into main software layers (`Data`, `Business`, `Presentation`, etc.) A functional domain (`Calendar`, `Ordering`) is a larger concern than the specific technology used (e.g. `NHibernate`, `Mvc`).
 And a design pattern may be a level of detail even below that.

 ### 1st Assembly then Folders

-It might make sense to put the assembly subdivision first, and the internal folder subdivision second.
+What's also done here is putting the *assembly* subdivision first, and the internal *folder* subdivision second.

-- JJ.Data.Ordering.Mappings.Products

 This would be the assembly: